KennyOliver/FlavorLang/README.md

 ### Debugging Tokens <a id="debugging-tokens"></a>

-- The tokenizer includes a debugging flag `--debug` to print all generated tokens.
+- The lexer includes a debugging flag `--debug` to print all generated tokens.
 - Each token’s type, lexeme, and line number are displayed for easier inspection of the tokenization process.

 #### Example Output: